Barbara Anello: Photographs of New York Graffiti

 Artist and art historian Barbara J. Anello has lived and worked in Indonesia, Singapore, Thailand, Bangladesh, Vietnam, and Morocco since 1985.
 In America she has worked for Castelli-Feigen-Corcoran, and the architectural firm Redroof Design.
 With a Fulbright in Art History and documentary photography of vernacular architecture (2008) she worked in Vietnam, Cambodia, and Indonesia.
 Her paintings and photographs of Balinese dancers and musicians illustrate I Wayan Dibia and Rucina Ballinger’s Balinese Dance, Drama and Music (2005).
 Anello studied painting at Reed College and New York University, and received her M.A. in Art History (Documentary Photography) from Montclair State University (2006).
 She worked with the United States Peace Corps and the Ministère de l’Artisanat, Delegation de l’Artisanat de Meknes, Small Business Development Program in Ain Leuh, Morocco (2006-2008).
 In 2008, she was a Senior Fulbright Scholar in the Southeast Asia Regional Research Program in Art History.

-Anello's photography focuses on architecture, both historical and vernacular, and aspects of traditional art and culture.
-She partnered in nominating sites to the World Monuments Watch 2012 and 2014 (Desa Lingga, Karo, Sumatra; Desa Peceran & Dokan, Sumatra, and Flores, Ngada villages).
-She is also a contributor to a forthcoming Thames & Hudson book on world vernacular architecture.
+Anello’s photography focuses on architecture, both historical and vernacular, and aspects of traditional art and culture.
+She partnered in nominating sites to the World Monuments Watch 2012 and 2014 (Desa Lingga, Karo, Sumatra; Desa Peceran and Dokan, Sumatra, and Flores, Ngada villages).
+She is also a contributor to Habitat: Vernacular Architecture For A Changing Planet, 2017.